amburi/amburi/README.md

 **`Senior Software Engineer`**

-I'm a Senior Software Engineer with over 14 years of experience.
-I work on the backend using Node, PHP, and Java, and on the frontend with Angular and React.
+I have over 14 years of experience.
+I work on the backend using Node, PHP, and Java and on the frontend with Angular and React.
 I enjoy building distributed systems, creating microservices, and working with AWS Cloud.
-I’m passionate about system design, UI/UX, and always improving code quality.
-I also like mentoring others and working with teams around the world to create great software.
+I am passionate about system design and always strive to improve code quality.
+I also enjoy mentoring others and working with teams around the world to create great software.

 ## Languages & Tools